nexendrie/menu/docs/index.md

 {control menu:list}
 ```

 .
-For list-style menu you can define title.
+For a list-style menu, you can define title.
 It will be displayed as heading before the items.

 ```yaml
 menu: